goharbor/community/proposals/new/sbom-integration.md

 * Create a generic SBOM generation plugin system
 * Support any SBOM generation tool
+* Support SPDX and CycloneDX formats
-* Create signed SBOM attestations
+* Create and [attach](https://github.com/sigstore/cosign/issues/1742) signed SBOM attestations
 * Each time we push a new container image we need to generate an SBOM
+* Display SBOM content on the Harbor

 ## Not Goal